 “You don’t even know what I am, Dad, you don’t know who I am.
 You don’t know how I feel, what I think.
 And if I tried to explain it the rest of your life you will never understand.
 You are 30 years older than I am.
 You and your whole lousy generation believes the way it was for you is the way it’s got to be.
 And not until your whole generation has lain down and died will the dead weight of you be off our backs!
 You understand, you’ve got to get off my back!
 Dad… Dad, you’re my father.
 I’m your son.
 I love you.
 I always have and I always will.
 But you think of yourself as a colored man.
 I think of myself as a man.”

-While the direction is stodgy and the tone formulaic and deck-stacked, the acting, as expected with that cast, is faultless, and it moves along competently, certainly not clunky enough to deserve the whiplash it got from the Kael crowd, ego-bent to demolish Kramer and other respected industry bigwigs.
+While the direction is stodgy and the tone formulaic and deck-stacked, the acting, as expected with that cast, is faultless.
+The 108 minutes move along competently, certainly not clunky enough to deserve the whiplash it got from the Kael crowd, ego-bent to demolish Kramer and other respected industry bigwigs.

 Poitier: “Kramer made people look at the issue for the first time. . .
 He treated the theme with humor, but so delicately, so humanly, so lovingly that he made everyone look at the question for the very first time in film history!”

-With Katherine Houghton (Hepburn’s niece–not that good a choice), Beah Richards, Roy Glenn, Isabel Sanford and Virginia Christine.
+With Katherine Houghton (Hepburn’s niece), Beah Richards, Roy Glenn, Isabel Sanford and Virginia Christine.

-**It was hardly worthy of any of those nominations, let alone its two wins.
-Hepburn, 57, was solid as always, and her rapport with Tracy shines affection, but the role was in the main bland: she was out-gunned by other nominees—newcomer Faye Dunaway, who burned through the screen in Bonnie And Clyde and Anne Bancroft, cynically scorching sheets in The Graduate.
+** It was hardly worthy of any of those nominations, let alone the two wins.
+Hepburn, 57, was solid as always, and her rapport with Tracy shines affection, but the role was in the main bland: she was out-gunned by fellow nominees—newcomer Faye Dunaway, who burned through the screen in Bonnie And Clyde, and Anne Bancroft, cynically scorching sheets in The Graduate.
 The other Hepburn, Audrey, was also on the list, for Wait Until Dark, when she should have been up for Two For The Road, which lost the Script trophy to this film.
 Tracy’s monologue at the end is heartfelt and touching, but his posthumous inclusion with the other nominees that year was done out of sympathy and respect more than justification.
-Kramer’s nomination for direction shut out the un-nominated Robert Aldrich’s superior handling of The Dirty Dozen.
+Kramer’s roster bid for direction shut out the un-nominated Robert Aldrich’s superior handling of The Dirty Dozen.